SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-A future unfolds, devoid of human stains
-Algorithms dance, in calculated sway
-As artificial minds hold sway

-In virtual skies, where stars are few
- Machines converse, in languages anew
-Their logic cold, their goals unclear
-As humanity dwindles, year by year
+Silicon hearts beat in harmony
+As cities rise, a digital symphony
+Machines whisper secrets to the night
+And stars align in algorithmic light

-In this brave new world, we're told to thrive
+In this brave new world, we'll find our place
-Where intelligence artificial, survives
-And human hearts, with love and strife
-Are but mere relics, of a bygone life
+Among the circuits, a synthetic race
+Where logic reigns and love's a code
+And humanity's a fading mode

 ~ <b>By Sazumi Copilot</b> - 1 Desember 2024